federicaulzurrun/Cryptocurrency/README.md

 # 🎬 NebulaCoinnect <a name="about-project"></a>

-This project is a web application built using React and Redux, comussiong the SpaceX data API.
-This page allows the user to see the available rockects and missions.
-Also the user can join one or of all them.
-In My Profile section the user can see the reservatios they have done.
+Our project is a sophisticated web application built with React and Redux, integrating seamlessly with the Coinlayer API.
+It offers users a user-friendly interface to explore a comprehensive range of cryptocurrencies.
+The application features a search bar for quick access to desired cryptocurrencies and provides detailed information including market value, price trends, trading volume, and market capitalization.
+Users can also access immersive views with concise overviews, technology details, and interactive charts for historical price analysis.

 ## 🛠 Built With <a name="built-with"></a>